 Regardless of the size of your organization, it’s a common problem to struggle with prioritizing your service lines.
 You and your team are inundated with various areas of focus and multiple service lines competing for your attention at any given time (or even all at the same time!!).
 Each department/service line director has their own goals to achieve, and they are relying on you and your team to create solutions to the challenges preventing them from moving forward.

 Integrated strategic planning may be intermittent within your organization and when those meetings do take place, marketing decisions are typically made around individual service lines without a lot of data to back it up or thought on how to integrate marketing into a master strategy.
-They say the squeaky wheel gets the grease, and while there’s a time and a place for that sort of attention, it’s your role to analyze your organization’s priorities and keep everyone in the loop so you can stay on track (and not loose your mind in the process!).
+They say the squeaky wheel gets the grease, and while there’s a time and a place for that sort of attention, it’s your role to analyze your organization’s priorities and keep everyone in the loop so you can stay on track (and not lose your mind in the process!).

 Setting these priorities can be incredibly challenging.
 The constant churn of inquiries across departments won’t stop overnight—you’re probably fielding 100 or more daily emails with new requests, follow-ups to existing requests and the last thing you want to tell the service line director is that they’re not part of the priority bucket.
 You must base your “no’s” on logic so that when someone brings you a request you need to decline, they have a greater understanding and you have a greater justification of your decision.